-In the European Territory, sales of Trogarzo[®] will be highly dependent on obtaining reimbursement.
+In the European Territory, sales of Trogarzo[®] will be highly dependent on agreeing on a commercially attractive pricing with regulatory authorities and obtaining reimbursement for Trogarzo[®].
 The process of seeking reimbursement for a new drug is complex and varies from one EU Member State to another.
 In many EU Member States, pricing plays an important role in the evaluation of prescription drugs for reimbursement.
-There can be no assurance that Trogarzo[®] will be reimbursed by all or any EU Member State.
+There can be no assurance that Trogarzo[®] will be reimbursed by all or any EU Member State, or that we will be able to negotiate a pricing that will be commercially attractive to us in any or all of the EU Member States.

 Even if Trogarzo[®] is reimbursed, in EU Member States, legislators, policymakers and healthcare insurance funds continue to propose and implement cost-containing measures to keep healthcare costs down, due in part to the attention being paid to healthcare cost containment in the European Union.
 Certain of these changes could impose limitations on the prices we will be able to charge for Trogarzo® or the amounts of reimbursement available for Trogarzo[®] from governmental agencies or third-party payors.
 Further, an increasing number of EU Member States and other foreign countries use prices for medicinal products established in other countries as "reference prices" to help determine the price of the product in their own territory.
 Consequently, a downward trend in prices of medicinal products in some countries could contribute to similar downward trends elsewhere.
 In addition, the ongoing budgetary difficulties faced by a number of EU Member States have led and may continue to lead to substantial delays in payment and payment partially with government bonds rather than cash for medicinal drug products, which could negatively impact our potential revenues and profitability from Trogarzo[®].
 Moreover, in order to obtain reimbursement for Trogarzo® in some EU Member States, we may be required to conduct clinical trials that compare the cost-effectiveness of Trogarzo® to other available therapies.
-There can be no assurance that Trogarzo® will obtain favorable reimbursement status in any EU Member States.
+There can be no assurance that Trogarzo® will obtain favorable pricing and reimbursement status in any EU Member States.

-Even though EGRIFTA[®], EGRIFTA SV[®] and Trogarzo[®] are approved for sale in one or more territories, revenue that we generate from their sales may be limited.
+Even though EGRIFTA SV[®] and Trogarzo[®] are approved for sale in one or more territories, revenue that we generate from their sales may be limited.

-Sales of EGRIFTA®, EGRIFTA SV[®] and Trogarzo[®] will depend upon the acceptance of such products by the medical community, including physicians, patients and third-party payors.
+Sales of EGRIFTA SV[®] and Trogarzo[®] will depend upon the acceptance of such products by the medical community, including physicians, patients and third-party payors.
 The degree of market acceptance of any of our products will depend on a number of factors, including: